c0c0n3/teadal.proto/docs/arch/runtime/integration.md

 Teadal, through Istio, has built-in support for this scenario.
-In fact, the *mesh infrastructure* layer directory contains an `istio/routing/http.yaml` which defines an Istio virtual service to route external HTTP traffic to internal cluster services.
-All the developer needs to do is edit this YAML file to add a `match` stanza for rewriting the above URL paths into `/config` and `/data` as shown in the YAML snippet below.
+In fact, the *mesh infrastructure* layer directory contains an `istio/routing/http.yaml` file which defines an Istio virtual service to route external HTTP traffic to internal cluster services.
+All the developer needs to do is edit this YAML file to add a `match` stanza for rewriting the above URL paths into `/config` and `/data`, respectively, as shown in the YAML snippet below.

 ```yaml
 apiVersion: networking.istio.io/v1beta1